The Princess Without Parents

 She did her best to maintain her composure, to present herself with grace and dignity befitting a princess.

+However, nearly five years had already passed.
 All but two had accepted their fate: Charlotte, their only daughter, and Jack, who served as both Knight Commander and mage of Peridotia.

-But these were thoughts that belonged to quiet moments.
-Not in the gilded light of a diplomatic hall.
+But these were thoughts that belonged to quiet moments, not in the gilded light of a diplomatic hall.

 “That is kind of you to say, Duchess Yuli,” she said with a practiced smile.
 “I am doing my best to honor their legacy.”